-Although chlorine-free refrigerants, such as R134a and R404A/R507A (Structural classification of refrigerants and Substitutes for CFC and HCFC refrigerants (chlorine free HFCs) (status as of 09.2018)) have been widely used − but are already being replaced by alternatives with lower GWP in the EU for example − R22 is still used internationally in many areas, both for new installations and for retrofitting existing ones.
+Although chlorine-free refrigerants, such as R134a and R404A/R507A (Structural classification of refrigerants and Substitutes for CFC and HCFC refrigerants) have been widely used − but are already being replaced by alternatives with lower GWP in the EU for example − R22 is still used internationally in many areas, both for new installations and for retrofitting existing ones.

 Reasons are relatively low investment costs, especially compared with R134a systems, but also its large application range, favourable thermodynamic properties and low energy requirement.
-Additionally, R22 and components are available world wide, which is not guaranteed everywhere for the chlorine free alternatives.
+Additionally, R22 and components are still widely available, which is not guaranteed everywhere for the alternatives.

 Despite of the generally favourable properties R22 is already subject to various regional restrictions* which control the use of this refrigerant in new systems and for service purposes due to its ozone depletion potential – although being low.

 With regard to components and system technology a number of particularities are to follow as well.
 Refrigerant R22 has approximately 55% higher refrigerating capacity and pressure levels than R12**.
-The significantly higher discharge gas temperature is also a critical factor compared to R12 (R12/R22 – comparison of discharge gas temperatures of a semi-hermetic compressor) and R502**.
+The significantly higher discharge gas temperature is also a critical factor compared to R12 (R12/R22 – comparison of discharge gas temperatures) and R502**.

 ** Already banned in most countries.